KNEE TO KNEE

 Beginning in February 2020 and throughout the pandemic, Elvire Roberts worked with Rachel Goodman to write an entirely co-created poetry book called Knee to Knee.
 It is available for order from Dialect Press as well as your local independent bookstore.

 In this ground-breaking collaboration, they question the ways in which women have been written over a lifetime, asking - are they fit for purpose?
 They rip up the rule book, ditching versions of self that have pinned them to the page.
 What emerges is a witty, raw, sometimes heart-wrenching invitation to inhabit this world in a new language.
-Read here on Dialect's blog how they approached the collaboration; and on London Grip's website for the full review of Knee to Knee by Amelia Walker. |
+Read here on Dialect's blog how they approached the collaboration; and on London Grip's website for the full review of Knee to Knee by Amelia Walker.
+Listen to Rachel and Elvire read poems and talk about the co-writing process on Kathleen McPhilemy's podcast Poetry worth hearing, Ep.36.
+Contact for readings or workshops here. |

 Reviews - excerpts